okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Replace a Network Zone

-Replaces a network zone by `zoneId`.
-The replaced network zone type must be the same as the existing type.
-You may replace the usage (`POLICY`, `BLOCKLIST`) of a network zone by updating the `usage` attribute.
+Replaces a Network Zone by `zoneId`.
+The replaced Network Zone type must be the same as the existing type.
+You can replace the usage (`POLICY`, `BLOCKLIST`) of a Network Zone by updating the `usage` attribute.

 ### Example
 ```csharp